Skip to main content

 3. Glinides like repaglinide

-Similar to the medications listed above, taking Mounjaro and a glinide together can raise the risk of hypoglycemia.
-If your endocrinologist prescribes both medications for you, they’ll likely adjust your glinide dose when first starting Mounjaro.
-Let your prescriber know if you start experiencing low glucose levels more frequently after starting both medications.
+Similar to the medications listed above, combining Mounjaro and a glinide can raise the risk of low blood sugar.
+If a healthcare professional prescribes both medications for you, they’ll likely adjust your glinide dose when first starting Mounjaro.
+Let your prescriber know if you start experiencing low sugar levels more frequently after starting both medications.

 4. Birth control pills